-\textbf{BRC20 is really hot.} BRC20 has garnered significant attention, evident from various Bitcoin's market indicators\footnote{Data from: $\mathsf{YChart}$ \url{https://ycharts.com/indicators/bitcoin_average_block_size} and \url{https://ycharts.com/indicators/bitcoin_average_transaction_fee} [Oct.
+To date, BRC20 has garnered significant attention, evident from various Bitcoin's market indicators\footnote{$\mathsf{YChart}$ \url{https://ycharts.com/indicators/bitcoin_average_block_size} and \url{https://ycharts.com/indicators/bitcoin_average_transaction_fee} [Oct.
 2024]; $\mathsf{BRC20.IO}$ \url{https://www.BRC20.io/} [Oct.
-2024]; $\mathsf{Blockchain.com}$ \url{https://www.blockchain.com/explorer/charts/mempool-count} [peak at Aug 12, 2023].} including block size (surging from an average of 1.11MB to 1.85MB+), mempool transactions (reaching a peak of 315,257 transactions), and transaction fees (averaging a 10\%+ increase\footnote{Based on data spanning from early Feb.
+2024]; $\mathsf{Blockchain.com}$ \url{https://www.blockchain.com/explorer/charts/mempool-count} [Aug.
+2023].} including block size (surging from an average of 1.11MB to 1.85MB+), mempool transactions (reaching a peak of 315,257 transactions), and transaction fees (averaging a 10\%+ increase\footnote{Based on data spanning from early Feb.
 2023 to Apr.
 2024.}).
-To date, the total number of BRC20 tokens has reached 795, with a trading volume of US\$83,186,051,519 and a market capitalization of US\$2,650,864,039,923.
-Statistical resources (e.g., Ordinal Wallet~\cite{ordinalwallet}, UniSat~\cite{unisat}, Dune Analytics~\cite{duneanalytic, duneanalytic1}) corroborate the upward trend in minted Ordinals.
+As of early 2025, the total number of BRC20 tokens has reached 795, with a trading volume of US\$83b and a market capitalization of US\$2,811b.
+Statistical resources (e.g., Dune Analytics~\cite{duneanalytic}\cite{duneanalytic1}) corroborate the upward trend in minted Ordinals.